Londa’s Hints for Teaching Kids To Sew

 Small Notions – I found out very early, years ago, that ‘ownership’ of small tools was a BIG thing for girls.
 Since things get grabbed and shared, I soon decided that ALL small notions/tools (like scissors, seam rippers, tape measure, pin magnets, pins, seam gauge, water wash-out markers), pin cushion with needles, safety pin) are MINE, therefore can be shared readily.
 Once they learn to love sewing, many receive a gift of their own sewing box, but bringing those has only caused HUGE problems, so I’ve delicately asked that they keep those boxes and items at home and use MINE at the classes.
 I can’t be responsible for ‘their’ stuff….

-I have a basket at each station with each item in the basket labelled with the ‘number’ of the basket.
+I have a basket at each station with each item in the basket labeled with the ‘number’ of the basket.

 To Rotary Cut…or NOT

 Don’t try to teach kids unless you can muster an EXTREME AMOUNT of PATIENCE!
-Four students is my absolutel maximum for machine sewing.
+Four students is my preferred maximum for machine sewing, but if several are more experienced, I accept up to 5 in a class.
 I can handle up to six for hand sewing.
-Even with those numbers, students need to learn to wait their turn – something I’m finding most find VERY hard – and especially the home-schooled children, who have complete attention of mom/teacher.
+Even with those numbers, students need to learn to wait their turn – something I’m finding most find VERY hard – and especially the homeschooled children, who are used to the quicker personal attention of mom/teacher.
 Generally, however, I find that home-schooling families value sewing as part of life education.

 Smiles, laughs, hugs and notes – make it all SEW MUCH FUN!!!